 Both room service and housekeeping were excellent.
 I used them both, and they were always quick to respond.
 Housekeeping was very proactive in making sure I never needed anything.
 I appreciate when room service and housekeeping is above par, like this.

-As a Starwood Preferred Guest Gold elite member, I was proactively given lounge access when I checked in.
+As a Marriott elite member, I was given lounge access when I checked in.
 The lounge at this Sheraton is now right up there with my favorite Sheraton lounges!
 The lounge is on the 24th floor with the river-facing view.

 The airport in Lisbon is only 6 kilometers from the city and the Sheraton is in its flight path.
 The lounge was amazing for plane spotting and I’ll admit to being mesmerized by all the planes I saw.
 I wouldn’t have thought Lisbon’s airport would be nearly as busy as it was.